How ChatGPT Decides What to Recommend

-ChatGPT decides what to recommend based on three signals: how often your brand appears on authoritative third-party sites (research suggests ~41% of influence), whether you have industry awards or accreditations (~18%), and your review volume and sentiment (~16%).
-It does not use Google rankings.
+ChatGPT decides what to recommend in two stages.
+First, it discovers candidate brands by searching Google and Bing via query fan-out, meaning your content must rank on traditional search engines or ChatGPT cannot find you.
+Second, it independently researches each candidate and builds a recommendation based on three signals: how often your brand appears on authoritative third-party sites (research suggests ~41% of influence), whether you have industry awards or accreditations (~18%), and your review volume and sentiment (~16%).

 The Bottom Line

-- ChatGPT does not mirror Google rankings.
-Its recommendations are driven by training-data patterns, entity salience in authoritative sources, and real-time retrieval from a hybrid of Bing (primary), Google (supplementary), and OpenAI's own growing web index.
+• ChatGPT discovers brands by searching Google and Bing via query fan-out, then independently researches each candidate using training-data patterns, entity salience in authoritative sources, and real-time retrieval from Bing (primary), Google (supplementary), and OpenAI's own growing web index.
+If you don't rank on Google or Bing, ChatGPT can't find you.

 Training Data: The Foundation Layer